 Another display case carries the spoils of war: hats, swords, flags, pikes and more taken from Prussian foes and similar.
 You can imagine each has a story to tell.

 One side’s glory is another’s failure.
-You can’t help but wonder what happened to the soldiers who lost their helmets to the Austrians?
+You can’t help but wonder what happened to the soldiers who lost their helmets to the Austrians.

-The Napoleonic wars and 1848 revolution
+Napoleonic wars & 1848 revolution

 This gallery is full of exhibits bringing Austrian history to life.